aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/debezium-source-connector-mysql.md

 :::note
-You can check the complete set of available parameters and configuration options in the [connector\'s documentation](https://debezium.io/docs/connectors/mysql/).
+You can check the complete set of available parameters and configuration options in the [connector's documentation](https://debezium.io/docs/connectors/mysql/).
 :::

 ## Schema versioning {#connect_debezium_mysql_schema_versioning}

-Database table\'s schema can evolve over time by adding, modifying, or removing columns.
+Database table's schema can evolve over time by adding, modifying, or removing columns.
 The MySQL Debezium source connector keeps track of schema changes by storing them in a separate \"history\" topic that you can set up with dedicated `history.*` configuration parameters.